Carlton Cuse: Colony (2016–2018)

 Cuse and Ryan Condal served as creators, showrunners, and executive producers of Colony for the USA Network, a co-production between Legendary Television and Universal Cable Prods.
 Colony "is a family drama/thriller about life in Los Angeles after a mysterious 'foreign' occupation, and the efforts by the proxy government to crush the growing resistance movement."
 Academy Award-winning Argentinian director Juan José Campanella directed the pilot.
 Colony stars Josh Holloway and Sarah Wayne Callies.
 The ten episode first season of Colony premiered on January 14, 2016.
 On February 4, 2016, USA Network renewed Colony for a second season, ordering thirteen episodes.
 Colony was among the Top 10 scripted first season dramas on ad-supported cable.
-In season 2, Colony was the number 1 cable scripted series on Thursday nights in total viewers.
-On April 4, 2017, Colony was renewed for a third and final season, with production moving from Los Angeles to Vancouver.
+In season 2, Colony was the number one cable scripted series on Thursday nights in total viewers.
+On April 4, 2017, Colony was renewed for a third season (which ended up being the last due to cancellation), with production moving from Los Angeles to Vancouver.
+Overall, Colony earned a 92% on Rotten Tomatoes for its three season run.

-Tom Clancy's Jack Ryan (2018–present)
+Tom Clancy's Jack Ryan (2018–2023)

 Cuse and writer Graham Roland created a TV series based on Jack Ryan, the CIA analyst character, created by novelist Tom Clancy in the 1980s.
 Cuse served as the showrunner for the first two seasons of the series.
-The show was an original story that borrowed from rather than was an adaptation of any of Clancy's work.
-The series stars John Krasinski as Ryan, "an up-and-coming CIA analyst as he uncovers a pattern in terrorist communication that launches him into the center of a dangerous gambit with a new breed of terrorism that threatens destruction on a global scale."
+The show was an original story that borrowed from rather than adapting any of Clancy's work.
+The series stars John Krasinski as Ryan, "an up-and-coming CIA analyst as he uncovers a pattern in terrorist communication that launches him into the center of a dangerous gambit with a new breed of terrorism that threatens destruction on a global scale".
 Amazon Video gave the series an eight-episode, straight-to-series order.
 Cuse co-wrote, with Roland, five of the eight episodes for the first season and directed one.
 He co-wrote three episodes in season two.

+As of the second season, Jack Ryan was the most-watched series ever on Amazon Prime Video, according to Nielsen.

 In March 2019, Cuse announced he was stepping back from day-to-day showrunner duties of Jack Ryan after the second season to focus on other projects.
 He would remain involved in Jack Ryan as an executive producer.

-Season two premiered on November 1, 2019.
-To date, Jack Ryan is the most-watched series ever on Amazon Prime Video, according to Nielsen.
+Ahead of the third season, Amazon renewed the series for a fourth season which premiered on June 29, 2023 and concluded on July 14.